sorukumar/blog/_posts/2024-05-08-Levers-of-LNRouting.md

 - sorukumar
 ---

-Two decades back, when I got exposed to credit risk modeling for a bank, I just loved the simplicity of below equation.
+Decades ago while doing and learning credit risk modelling for a bank,  I stumbled into an equation I fell in love with

 $$
 \text{Expected Loss(\$)  } = \text{PD (probablity of default)} \times \text{LGD (Loss given default)} \times \text{EAD (exposure at default)}